News

 • Importance: Regular practice helps build familiarity with the format and improves writing skills.

-• Action: Engage in regular writing exercises using case notes similar to those in the actual test.
+• Action: Use case notes similar to the actual tests in regular writing exercises.

 4. Get Feedback